 Location

 Deciding where to send your child to school is extremely important, but first you need to decide what system of schooling you want your child to participate in.
-For example, to attend 6th form in the UK, it is often extremely helpful if the student has taken GCSEs or the equivalent.
+For example, to attend Sixth Form in the UK, it is often extremely helpful if the student has taken GCSEs or the equivalent.
 It is also important to consider whether you are looking for a school near family and friends.
 Although the support systems provided by schools are very good, it is also beneficial to have a support system outside of school and people there to keep an eye on your child when you cannot.

 Understanding Your Child’s Needs

 It is vital to find the school in which your child will be happy and will thrive.
 Friends and acquaintances may offer school suggestions based on their own children’s success (or otherwise!).
 But a school being right for their children is no guarantee that it will be right for yours.
 Choose a school based on your child’s specific interests and needs, even if this is wildly different to that chosen by others.
-Make sure that the school offers the qualifications (International Baccalaureate; GCSE; A Levels; SATs; vocational courses) best suited to your child and their intended higher education and career path.
+Make sure that the school offers the qualifications (International Baccalaureate; GCSE; A Level; SAT; vocational courses) best suited to your child and their intended higher education and career path.

 Where to Get Help